tesliim07/BasicBlogPlatformAPI/README.md

 ## Usage

-- Use Swagger UI or tools like Postman to interact with the API.
+- Use Swagger UI or tools like Postman to interact with the API or click the website link available in the About section.
 - Endpoints are available for managing authors and blog posts.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to do

+## Notes
+This project is for educational/demo purposes only.
+Some security measures are intentionally not implemented and it should **not** be used as-is in production.
+If you plan to deploy publicly, add at minimum: authentication/authorization, input validation, rate limiting, and proper secret management.